WattPress

 It is especially worth mentioning that intelligent sorting robots can also sort dense waste paper and other two-dimensional objects on the conveyor belt, and can even pick out impurities such as plastic bags and plastic film in the waste paper, which greatly improves the purity of waste paper.

 Robots can sort more than 70 items per minute, about twice as fast as ordinary people.
 Robots can also work continuously for 7 days * 24 hours.
 Workers can’t withstand such intensive labor.
-With the help of these intelligent robots, we believe that it is entirely possible to achieve unmanned waste recycling in the future, thus solving the long-standing shortage of personnel in garbage sorting centers and greatly reducing manual sorting errors caused by fatigue.
+With the help of these intelligent robots, we believe that it is entirely possible to achieve unmanned waste recycling in the future, thus solving the long standing shortage of personnel in garbage sorting centers and greatly reducing manual sorting errors caused by fatigue.

-Working principle of garbage sorting robot
+Working principle of AI garbage sorting robot

 Taking Picking Ai, a product of Gongye Technology, a domestic garbage sorting robot company, as an example, it is understood that the working principle of this product includes the following points: